easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 </center><br>

 ### Facilitated Diffusion
 Facilitated diffusion uses Michaelis-Menten kinetics to model the facilitated transport across a membrane.
 Note that this type of diffusion does not require energy and it is still a gradient-based transport mode.
 In contrast to simple diffusion, where substance flux can continue to increase with the concentration gradient, the flux is asymptotic in facilitated diffusion.
 The flux limit reflex a saturation of the membrane transporter mechanisms.
-However, at smaller concentration gradients, substance flux is higher in facilitated diffusion than with simple Fick's law diffusion.
-Figure 5 demonstrates the difference in flux between facilitated and simple diffusion.
+However, at smaller concentration gradients, substance flux is higher in facilitated diffusion than with simple Fick's law diffusion. @figureref {FacilitatedDiffusion} demonstrates the difference in flux between facilitated and simple diffusion.
 The mass flux given by Michaelis-Menten kinetics is computed using @equationref {michaelis_menten}, where *J<sub>max</sub>* is the maximum flux and *K<sub>m</sub> is the Michaelis constant.

 <center>
 \f[ J_{X} = \frac{\left([X]_{v} - [X]_{t} \right) * J_{max}}{K_{m} * \left([X]_{v} - [X]_{t} \right)} \f]